squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 >-Managed on-campus, student-run coffee shop with annual sales of roughly $35,000.

->-Supervised staff of ten student baristas.
+>-Supervised and trained staff of ten student baristas.

->-Organized and led training for team of baristas.

 ####Other Skills and Interests
 Fluent in Italian, proficient in French and Latin.
 Microsoft Office.
 FileMaker.
 Enjoy traveling, yoga, swing dancing, baking and cooking, playing music, television, cinema, translating.